dinhquangdong/face_recognition_with_streamlit/README.md

 How to run:
-1. Run this command to install libraries:
+1. Run this command to change directory to this project:
-`pip install av cv2 streamlit os mediapipe numpy streamlit_webrtc keras-vggface tensorflow keras`

-2. Open your terminal, run:
-+ `cd face_recognition_with_streamlit`
+`cd face_recognition_with_streamlit`

+2. Run this command to install libraries:
+`pip install -r requirements.txt`

+3. Run streamlit app
 + `streamlit run demo.py`

 ### TO DO: